mezpahlan/mezpahlan.github.io/_posts/2012-07-14-end-is-in-sight.md

 Here's what's been happening this past month.

+{% picture {{ page.id }}/angry-penguin.png alt="Angry Penguin" %}

 <!-- more -->

-I've been waiting to port my number over from <a href="http://www.o2.co.uk/">O2</a>.
+I've been waiting to port my number over from [O2](http://www.o2.co.uk/).
 Not impressed with the state of affairs around internal number porting that has lead me here.
-To recap I purchased a second contract on <a href="http://www.t-mobile.co.uk/">T-Mobile</a> with a fancy new phone (<a href="http://www.samsung.com/uk/consumer/mobile-devices/smartphones/android/GT-I9300MBDBTU">Samsung Galaxy S3</a>) because it was cheaper than an upgrade.
+To recap I purchased a second contract on [T-Mobile](http://www.t-mobile.co.uk/) with a fancy new phone ([Samsung Galaxy S3](http://www.samsung.com/uk/consumer/mobile-devices/smartphones/android/GT-I9300MBDBTU)) because it was cheaper than an upgrade.

 First off that has to be wrong.
 I am a loyal customer with a desire to stay on the network for another two years and they can't offer me an upgrade that is cheaper than a brand new customer.
 It's not just T-Mobile, that was the case with *every* network.